Rhinostone/gina/INSTALL.md

 Copy the `.gina` sample folder to you home directory

 ## Setup permissions

+In order to run Gina properly with no re

-Skip this step if you are running gina from `root` or through `sudo` Create `/var/run/gina` (pid folder) and allow access to your user : e.g.:
+Skip this step if you are running gina from `root` or through `sudo` Create `/var/run/gina` (pid folder) and allow access to your user :

+> **Attention:** this step must be repeated everytime the machine is restarted because `/var/run` folder will be cleanned up

+e.g.:
 ```tty
 sudo mkdir /var/run/gina